rxn4chemistry/MultimodalAnalytical/README.md

 ## TO DO:
 - [ ] fix issue with None in last rows of some parquets
-- [ ] implement new config for the data to handle the fragmentsgit
+- [ ] implement new config for the data to handle the fragments

 ## Usage
 To run the code all the paths and parameters in `scripts/train_model.sh` need to be changed accordingly.